All in the Mind

 Bollas.
 C. Cracking Up – The Work of Unconscious Experience, 1995. p4

-The mind, if it were not significantly regulated, could allow into consciousness all the streams at once.
+The mind, were it not significantly regulated, could allow into consciousness all the streams at once.
 This would not create a meaningful experience so much as an immersion so overwhelming that the subject would beg for the off switch.

 You can argue that the ‘disjointed flow of fragments’ is also powered by memory – it’s just that we don’t recognize any links between the fragments.